 Selection Process and Criteria

-Nominations will be evaluated by a committee composed of Deans, Chairs, DGSes, and past winners of the Provost’s Award for Excellence in Mentoring.
-In future, past winners of this new award will be invited to join the committee.
+Nominations will be evaluated by a committee composed of Deans, Chairs, DGSes, and past winners of the Provost’s Award for Excellence in Mentoring and of the DSAS Award for Excellence in Graduate Mentoring.

 Strong candidates for the awards –

 - ensure that their students master the content and skills of their discipline, including the ability to teach and communicate with professional and non-professional audiences;